It is our choice of good or evil that determines our character, not our opinion about good or evil.

 It is also worth noting that the skepticism Aron advocated is not a wholly negative attitude.
 As T. S. Eliot pointed out in Notes Towards the Definition of Culture (1948), skepticism is not necessarily destructive.
 On the contrary, skepticism is first of all

 Aron would have agreed with Eliot.
-And he might have pointed out that critics who complained of his being insufficiently constructive overlooked the distinctly positive effects that simply telling the truth can have.
+And he might have pointed out that critics who complained of his being insufficiently “constructive” overlooked the distinctly positive effects that simply telling the truth can have.
 Hegel was preeminently a constructive thinker; he was also a deeply misguided one.
-The demand for a constructive program, for positive results, etc., often turns out to be a demand for illusion and bewitchment.
+The demand for a “constructive program,” for “positive results,” etc., often turns out to be a demand for illusion and bewitchment.
 Aron preferred the more homely satisfactions of common reality.

-Arons indictment of intellectual intoxication is not the same thing as an indictment of intellectuals.
+Aron’s indictment of intellectual intoxication is not the same thing as an indictment of intellectuals.
 He was not anti-intellectual or contemptuous of ideas.
 This was not simply because he was an intellectual himself; he clearly discerned the immense power, for good or ill, that ideas can have.
-Intellectuals suffer from their inability to alter the course of events, he noted.
-But they underestimate their influence.
-In a long term sense, politicians are the disciples of scholars or writers.
-In an essay called On Capitalism and the Democratic Idea (1973), Irving Kristol underscored this Aronian point:
+“Intellectuals suffer from their inability to alter the course of events,” he noted.
+“But they underestimate their influence.
+In a long term sense, politicians are the disciples of scholars or writers.”
+In an essay called “On Capitalism and the Democratic Idea” (1973), Irving Kristol underscored this Aronian point:

 For two centuries, the very important people who managed the affairs of this society could not believe in the importance of ideas—until one day they were shocked to discover that their children, having been captured and shaped by certain ideas, were either rebelling against their authority or seceding from their society.
 The truth is that ideas are all-important.
 The massive and seemingly solid institutions of any society—the economic institutions, the political institutions, the religious institutions—are always at the mercy of the ideas in the heads of the people who populate these institutions.
 The leverage of ideas is so immense that a slight change in the intellectual climate can and will—perhaps slowly but nevertheless inexorably—twist a familiar institution into an unrecognizable shape.

 - The Opium of the Intellectuals, by Raymond Aron, with an introduction by Harvey C. Mansfield and a foreword by Daniel J. Mahoney and Brian C. Anderson; Transaction, 358 pages, $29.95 paper.
-Opium is the sixth of Arons works to be republished by Transaction; eventually, the editors tell us, the Aron series will include all of his major works.
-Go back to the text.
+Opium is the sixth of Aron’s works to be republished by Transaction; eventually, the editors tell us, the “Aron series” will include all of his major works.

 This article originally appeared in The New Criterion, Volume 19 Number 9, on page 4

 Copyright © 2023 The New Criterion | www.newcriterion.com